jrlLAB/ElectroLab/README.md

 # ElectroLab
 API to control the ElectroLab

-To install, go to src/electrolab/ and on a console execute:
+To install, clone this repository, open the console from within this directory and on a console execute:

 ```python
 pip install .